Tuesday, January 16, 2018

 The breakfast at Murthal was quite refreshing and he early morning air felt invigorating.
 Though Murthal is not that far from Delhi, the air felt so much cleaner.
 It rained consistently all the way till the hills and made driving a rather slow affair on the otherwise excellent highway.
 Just when I began to get a little concerned about driving up the hills in rain, the sky cleared up and the sun shone.

 As I started going up-hill towards the town of Kalka, passing by the famous Pinjore Gardens along the excellent new roads that have been constructed in the area, my spirits began to lift.
 Returning to the hills always does that to me-I feel like the prodigal son returning home to the roots.
-The news roads are excellent, though you do have to fork out toll charges every now and then.
+The new roads are excellent, though you do have to fork out toll charges every now and then.

 I was making good time and soon we were in the roadside hill settlement of Dharampur, just 9 kilometers short of Kasauli famous for its many eateries.
 I was quite looking forward to some tea and parnathas at one of the popular joints, but to my dismay realized that the quaint Dharampur of old was already history.
 A new state of the art highway was being built all the way to Shimla that would substantially cut down driving time and that meant that most of the shops and eateries lining the road had to be demolished.